abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Object mapping
 ---

 Let's go through each component of this definition.
 Firstly, we have a mappings between the categories' objects.
-These are just regular old functions, so the definition from chapter 1 applies here.
+These are just regular old functions, so the definition from chapter 1 applies.

-> A function is a relationship between two sets which matches each element of one set, called the *domain* of the function, with exactly one element from another set, called the converse domain, or the *codomain* of the function.
+> A function is a relationship between two sets that matches each element of one set, called the *domain* of the function, with exactly one element from another set, called the converse domain, or the *codomain* of the function.

 ![Functor for objects](functor_objects.svg)